New Zealand at the UCI Track Cycling World Championships

 This page is an overview of New Zealand at the UCI Track Cycling World Championships.

 2015 UCI Track Cycling World Championships

-New Zealand competed at the 2015 UCI Track Cycling World Championships in Saint-Quentin-en-Yvelines at the Vélodrome de Saint-Quentin-en-Yvelines from 18–22 February 2015.
+New Zealand competed at the 2015 UCI Track Cycling World Championships in Saint-Quentin-en-Yvelines at the Vélodrome de Saint-Quentin-en-Yvelines from 18 to 22 February 2015.
 A team of 18 cyclists (7 women, 11 men) was announced to represent the country in the event.